COMPARISONS

 ReARM vs GUAC

 GUAC (Graph for Understanding Artifact Composition) is an open-source project by OpenSSF that aggregates software security metadata into a graph database for querying.
-While both tools deal with supply chain data, they serve different purposes.
+GUAC is a graph for understanding supply chain relationships.
+ReARM is a release governance product for operating and approving releases in production environments.

 ReARM